 Law enforcement, police and fire departments, and emergency medical services in the course of responding to an emergency.

-935 CMR 500.000 shall not be construed to prohibit access to authorized state or local Law Enforcement Authorities or public health, inspectional services, or other permit-granting agents acting within their lawful jurisdiction.
+935 CMR 500.000: Adult Use of Marijuana shall not be construed to prohibit access to authorized state or local Law Enforcement Authorities or public health, inspectional services, or other permit-granting agents acting within their lawful jurisdiction.

-All vehicles used by the Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement for home delivery are subject to inspection and approval by the Commission prior being put into use.
-It shall be the Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsements responsibility to make the Commission aware of its intent to introduce a new vehicle into operation and ensure an inspection of the vehicle prior to commencing operation.
+All vehicles used by the Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement for home delivery are subject to inspection and approval by the Commission prior being put into use.
+It shall be the Delivery Licensee or a Marijuana Establishment with a Delivery Endorsements responsibility to make the Commission aware of its intent to introduce a new vehicle into operation and ensure an inspection of the vehicle prior to commencing operation.

-Firearms are strictly prohibited from Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement vehicles and from Marijuana Establishment Agents performing home deliveries.
+Firearms are strictly prohibited from Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement vehicles and from Marijuana Establishment Agents performing home deliveries.

 Incident Reporting.

-A Marijuana Establishment shall notify appropriate Law Enforcement Authorities and the Commission of any breach of security or other reportable incident defined in 935 CMR 500.110(9) immediately and, in no instance, more than 24 hours following discovery of the breach or incident.
+A Marijuana Establishment shall notify appropriate Law Enforcement Authorities and the Commission of any breach of security or other reportable incident defined in 935 CMR 500.110(9): Incident Reporting immediately and, in no instance, more than 24 hours following discovery of the breach or incident.
 Notification shall occur, but not be limited to, during the following occasions:

 Discovery of inventory discrepancies;